RWU-R2M/r2m_rover_dashboard/docs/getting-started/architecture.md

 - All API errors are caught and logged
 - User-friendly error messages are displayed in the UI
-- Retry logic can be added in the API service or store actions

 ## See Also
 - [docs/modules/](modules/) for module details